progrium/systembits/README.md

 	  }
 	}

-## Probe protocol
+## Probe protocol: TOML over STDOUT

-The heart of systembits is really a standard protocol for collecting system probe data into an easy-to-consume JSON structure from easy-to-produce TOML structures.
+The heart of systembits is a simple protocol for collecting system probe data into an easy-to-consume JSON structure from easy-to-produce TOML structures.

-The implementation included here as `./systemsbits` is a simple Ruby script that walks subdirectories for executable scripts, collects their TOML output, does a recursive merge of it all into a single data structure, and outputs JSON.

-In this implementation, you can disable probes by either removing them or turning off their execute bit.

 Here is an example probe: